-Experiential Learning is a graduation requirement specified in the Elmhurst College Integrated Curriculum (ECIC).
+Experiential Learning is a graduation requirement specified in the Elmhurst University Integrated Curriculum (ECIC).
 The ECIC designates that all students participate in an activity which:

 - Includes at least 15 hours spent at an off-campus site or as part of an internship or research experience on-campus that involves off-campus constituencies (e.g., the speech clinic, collecting data off campus, presenting at conferences, etc.)

 - Is grounded in a disciplinary or academic experience, which is part of a course for at least 0.25 units, or transcripted for no credit

 - Includes a formal reflective component, linking classroom learning with experiential learning.